-Well, I'm touched you're interested enough in me to visit my web page.
+Well, I'm touched you're interested enough in me to visit my web page, which may be close to the oldest and least updated page on the web.
+It still renders correctly in Mosaic.

 The